djhsgfjk/task-manager-app/README.md

 ### Description

-This is a university project that represents a kanban-board with drag-and-drop lists and cards.
+This is a university fullstack project that represents a kanban-board with drag-and-drop lists and cards.

 ### Stack